 When it comes to the question of how does #meetoo affect HR, this is a step in the right direction, but lacks an “always on” resource for employees to report suggestions, issues and complaints.
 It is a top down approach that restricts employees to reacting to management’s agenda instead of allowing employees to set their own.

-Comprehensive Workforce Feedback Platform
+Discover How #Metoo Affect HR Comprehensive With a Workforce Feedback Platform

 Survale’s Workforce Feedback Platform combines the value of frequent pulse surveys that can be organized around topics or programs and combined for complex analysis across multiple measures, whether they be engagement, problems, ideas or even which coffee is preferred in break rooms.